 Widely regarded as one of the finest drivers of his generation, Raikkonen’s path to the top of F1 racing began in his hometown of Espoo in southern Finland when, as a sports-mad 11 year-old, he took up karting.
 The young racer swiftly stamped his authority on the local opposition before making his mark in international events.
 Surprisingly, he never won a karting title, but his early racing days singled him out as a future star.

 In 2000 - ten years after he had first got behind the wheel of a kart - Raikkonen made the switch to single-seaters.
 Choosing the UK Formula Renault series as his springboard, the previously title-less driver took the championship with seven wins, 316 points and six pole positions.
-Indeed, the Finn was so dominant that year, several Formula One teams, convinced of his raw talent, began to court him.
+Indeed, the Finn was so dominant that year, several Formula 1 teams, convinced of his raw talent, began to court him.

 Sauber were the first to make a concrete offer and after a successful three-day test, Raikkonen surprisingly landed a race drive with the Swiss squad for 2001.
 Given that he had only 23 single-seater race starts to his name, many questioned team boss Peter Sauber’s decision, but from the outset Raikkonen’s pace and consistency blew such criticisms out of the water.
-He ended his first Formula One season with nine championship points - and the admiration of much of the paddock, including, most notably, Ron Dennis.
+He ended his first Formula 1 season with nine championship points - and the admiration of much of the paddock, including, most notably, Ron Dennis.

 The McLaren boss was on the look out for a driver capable of filling the shoes of his retirement-bound double champion, Mika Hakkinen.
 Recognising Raikkonen’s rising star, Dennis swiftly signed him on a lengthy five-year contract to replace his original ‘flying Finn’.
 Now the question on everybody’s lips was whether Raikkonen could handle a top-flight team so early in his career.